- This post contains affiliate links. Read more here.

 Difficulty breathing or going to the bathroom

 One of the most common (and alarming) signs of illness or injury is when normal bodily functions become labored or painful.
-If your dog is having trouble breathing, straining to go to the bathroom, or otherwise seems to be uncomfortable in the course of normal activities, don’t hesitate to have her checked out.
-Sudden, extreme discomfort or pain are important warning signs.
+If your dog is having trouble breathing, straining to go to the bathroom, or otherwise seems uncomfortable during normal activities, don’t hesitate to have her checked out.
+Sudden, extreme discomfort or pain are important warning signs that shouldn’t be ignored.